ivy-llc/ivy/docs/partial_source/applied_libraries_docker_guide.rst

 1. Install `Docker Desktop`_

-2. Go into the ::code::`robot` repository and build the docker image:
+2. Go into the :code:`robot` repository and build the docker image:

     .. code-block:: none

         cd robot
         docker build -t my-robot .

-3. To use, first mount the local directories, then start up python3 with Docker:
+3. To use, first mount the local directories, then start up :code:`python3` with Docker:

     (in the folder containing all repositories)
     .. code-block:: none